 - A. Affordability Requirements for Fee Waiver.
 Accessory dwelling units proposed to be rented at rents affordable to very low or low income households for at least five years may request a waiver of all city fees, subject to the sole discretion and approval of the city council.
 The city and applicant shall enter into an affordable housing agreement governing the accessory dwelling unit and that agreement shall be recorded against the property. - B. Parking.
-The covered parking requirement for the a proposed primary residence shall be limited to one covered parking space and one uncovered parking space if an accessory dwelling unit is also proposed provided.
+The covered parking requirement for the a proposed primary residence shall be limited to one covered parking space and one uncovered parking space if an accessory dwelling unit is also proposed in areas outside of those designated in Section 18.33.050(H) and depicted in Figure 18.33-1 provided.
 The uncovered parking space may be provided in the side yard setback (if on a corner lot) or front yard setback under this incentive with the parking design subject to approval of the community development director.
 The maximum impervious surfaces devoted to the parking area shall be no greater than the existing driveway surfaces at time of application.
 Not more than fifty percent of the front yard width shall be allowed to be parking area.